 For fiction writers and for writing in the business world, you may breathe easy knowing you never need to look beyond the table above for references.

 For academics, always be sure to consult your chosen style guide prior to composing your work.
 This way, you can be sure all of your titles are formatted correctly.

 Italics are becoming a more acceptable writing feature and are now used by authors in various contexts.
-They can be an excellent way to draw attention to specific words in the text.
-And emphasize differences or contradictions.
-They are also often used when citing book titles, titles of plays or constructs that have to mean in their right.
+They can be an excellent way to draw attention to specific words in the text and emphasize differences or contradictions.
+They are also often used when citing titles of books, newspapers, plays, movies, music albums, or poems.

 However, as with everything, some rules should be followed to italicize a title.

 First, if you are following a particular style guide, such as MLA, APA, Harvard, or similar (or your university has strict instructions for submission of essays, dissertations, and theses), then you should study these carefully.
-Make sure that your wiring conforms to these rules.
+Make sure your writing conforms to these rules.

 Second, when italicizing, it is unusual to underline as well.
 These typographical features are usually employed for the same purpose.
 Having both would be superfluous.

 Fourth, it is acceptable to italicize Latin words.
 Foreign words are also often italicized in the first instance, unless they’ve been adopted into the mainstream (check the dictionary; if it’s there, no need for italics).